Both of the lodges are just outside Strathpeffer in the Highlands of Scotland, they are called Eagle and Otter Lodge.

 Each Lodge is double glazed and sleeps 4 people, with one double‐bedroom and one twin‐bedded room, open plan living area, bathroom and utility room.

-The living area comprises a large but cosy lounge providing television with digital freeview and dvd player and kitchenette with pine dining table.
+The living area comprises a large but cosy lounge providing television with integrated dvd player and digital freeview and an open plan kitchen with pine dining table.

 French doors lead to a covered balcony which overlooks part of the surrounding Forestry Commission woodland, garden furniture is provided.